torvalamo/audio.js/README.md

 	groups, and that sounds are added to layers, to prevent a dozen sounds playing at once.

-	htmlaudio.addSound(name, url[, layer][, eventHandler]);
-	htmlaudio.addSoundToGroup(name, url, group[, eventHandler]);
-	htmlaudio.removeSound(name);
-	htmlaudio.playSound(name[, loop]); // loop boolean, defaults to false htmlaudio.pauseSound(name);
+	* `bool htmlaudio.addSound(string name, string url[, string layer][, callback eventHandler])`
+	* `bool htmlaudio.addSoundToGroup(string name, string url, string group[, callback eventHandler])`
+	* `bool htmlaudio.removeSound(string name)`
+	* `bool htmlaudio.playSound(string name[, bool loop])`
+		_loop_ determines if the sound should repeat when ended.
+Default is false.
+	* `bool htmlaudio.pauseSound(string name[, bool reset])`
+	    _reset_ determines if pauseSound should act like a stop.
+Default is true.

+## eventHandler

-	The eventHandler callback function when adding sounds, is called when
+The eventHandler callback function when adding sounds is called with two arguments, _event_ and _sound name_, where _event_ is one of the following:

-	- "error": there was an error in loading the file (eg. doesn't exist)
+- "error": There was an error in loading the file (eg. doesn't exist).
-	- "loading": the file has started loading
+- "loading": The file has started loading.
-	- "ready": the browser estimates it has downloaded enough of the file that it can play through it.
-This does not mean that it is fully loaded.
+- "ready": The browser estimates it has downloaded enough of the file that it can play through it.
+This does not necessarily mean that it is fully loaded, only in some browsers.
-	- "play": the sound starts playing or looped back to the beginning
+- "play": The sound starts playing or has looped back to the beginning.
-	- "pause": the sound has paused
+- "pause": The sound has paused.
-	- "ended": the sound has reached the end and is not set for looping
+- "ended": The sound has reached the end and is not set for looping.

-	It has two arguments, event (seen above) and name of the sound.
+See simpleaudio.html for an example of event handling.

 ## License